Navigation » List of Schools » Glendale Community College » Geology » Geology 101 – Introduction to Geology » Spring 2022 » Midterm 1

 Question #22

-A at Earth’s surface
+B at Earth’s surface

-C below Earth’s surface, in the upper mantle
+C below the asthenosphere

-D below the asthenosphere
+D below Earth’s surface, near the core

 Question #23